 1. Additional Damage.
 Additional damage includes unintentional or incidental injury or damage to persons or objects that are lawful military targets in the circumstances ruling at the time.
-Assess and report additional damage under both the targeted aim point and the damaged target element or adjacent damaged target.
-Do not consider this collateral damage if the damaged target element/adjacent target is a legally valid target unless the target is dual-use.
-For example, in an attack on aim point 1 of target element 1, target element 3 received damage from the engagement on aim point 1.
-Report both aim points reported with a confidence and damage assessment, and target element 3 as additional damage.
-When additional damage occurs, explain in the narrative of a BDA report which target element(s) or adjacent target(s) sustained the additional damage.
+Assess and report additional damage under both the targeted aimpoint and the damaged target element or adjacent damaged target.
+When additional damage occurs, explain in the narrative of a BDA report which target element(s) or adjacent target(s) sustained the additional damage

 2. Collateral Damage.
-Collateral damage involves unintentional or incidental injury or damage to persons or objects that are not lawful military targets in the circumstances ruling at the time.
 Such damage is lawful so long as it is not excessive when compared to the overall military advantage anticipated from the attack.
-When analysts suspect collateral damage, immediately notify leadership and initiate a CDA, per Enclosure D.
+When analysts suspect collateral damage, report through established CCMD processes, and initiate a CDA, per Enclosure D.